l

 Next morning.
 Weather is much better than expected.
 For us, a strong motivation to visit another 1 of these authentic Alsatian villages: Eguisheim.
 At least the Frenchis have classified it as 1 of their most beautiful villages.
 Probably something like a pueblo mágico in Mexico.

 True, it’s a bit similar to the style of Riquewihr, with lots of tourists taking endless selfies, munching on Flammkuchen on the main square, and watching storks passing by.
-What more could you want?
+What more could they need?

 The next morning, we’re on our way back to Luzern.
 Of course, not without a stop at a French supermarket to pick up everything that’s rarely available in Swizzyland.